 The

-- If you were born between 1951-1959: You can delay your RMD age to 73.
+- If you were born from 1951 to 1959, you can delay your RMD age to 73.

-- If you were born in 1960 or later: Your RMD start age is 75.
+- If you were born in 1960 or later, your RMD start age is 75.

 Charities that qualify for a QCD